 EstimatedAckTxTime is based on an estimated duration of the PPDU that is the possible response to the PPDU that causes the EIFS, as specified in Table 10-8 (Determination of the EstimatedAckTx-Time based on properties of the PPDU causing the EIFS).

+However, if the EstimatedAckTxTime is determined not to be proper, then EIFS should be derived from Equation (10-7).
+How to determine the EstimatedAckTxTime is proper is out of scope of this standard.

-When dot11DynamicEIFSActivated is true and the PPDU that causes the EIFS contains a single MPDU with a length equal to 14 or 32 octets, EIFS is equal to DIFS.
+When dot11DynamicEIFSActivated is true and the PPDU that causes the EIFS is determined to contain a single MPDU with a length equal to 14 or 32 octets, EIFS is equal to DIFS.
 This reflects the fact that a 14-octet or 32-octet(M101) MPDU is very likely an Ack or a BlockAck frame, which does not cause a response PPDU to be transmitted.

+How to determine whether the PPDU causing the EIFS contains a single MPDU with a length equal to 14 or 32 octets is out of scope of this standard.

 When dot11DynamicEIFSActivated is true and the modulation of the PPDU that causes the EIFS does not occur in Table 10-8 (Determination of the EstimatedAckTxTime based on properties of the PPDU causing the EIFS), then EIFS is determined as shown in Equation (10-7).

+NOTE —No further update planned for Table 10-8 (Determination of the EstimatedAckTxTime based on properties of the PPDU causing the EIFS) to add modulations of PPDUs and response frame variations.

 …